MarkHershey/SUTDHousingPortal/docs/Final_report.md

 #### a.
 Unit Test

 Unit tests are the basic white-box tests to ensure functional behaviors matches with the defined project requirements and be able to produces expected output consistently.
+We achieve **90+ percent** statement coverage on testable backend code.

 - Unit Test Coverage Report: [app.codecov.io/gh/MarkHershey/SUTDHousingPortal](https://app.codecov.io/gh/MarkHershey/SUTDHousingPortal)